1. What is Course Registration?

 【Registration Steps】

-1. Check th course registration schedule.
+1. Check the course registration schedule for the corresponding semester.

 1-4.
 Procedures available during the Course Registration Period

-Period | Available Subjects | Registration Changes Possible | |||
+| Period | Timing | Registration Changes Possible | |||

 |